Ana (2020 film)

 Ana (released in some territories as The Guardian) is a 2020 American comedy-drama film directed by Charles McDougall and written by Cris Cole, from a story by McDougall, Cole, Luillo Ruiz and Jorge González.
-The film is set in Puerto Rico in the aftermath of the devastating 2017 Hurricane Maria, and stars Andy García as struggling used car salesman Rafael "Rafa" Rodriguez and Dafne Keen as Ana, an 11-year-old girl placed in Rafa’s care as the two embark on a road trip across Puerto Rico.
+The film is set in Puerto Rico in the aftermath of the devastating 2017 Hurricane Maria, and stars Andy García as struggling used car salesman Rafael "Rafa" Rodriguez and Dafne Keen as Ana, an 11-year-old girl placed in Rafa's care as the two embark on a road trip across Puerto Rico.
 The film also features Jeanne Tripplehorn, Lauren Vélez and Ramón Franco in supporting roles.
+It received generally positive reviews, praising the performances and setting while criticizing the story.

 The film was released on video on demand by Gravitas Ventures on January 3, 2020.

 Plot

 In the aftermath of Hurricane Maria, Puerto Rico faces severe economic downturn.
 Jose Maria Vega runs for Governor of Puerto Rico, despite allegations of illegal campaign financing.
 In San Juan, Rafael "Rafa" Rodriguez is a struggling car salesman who moved from Florida after becoming estranged from his children.

-Rafa discovers 11-year-old Ana, who lives across the street from his car yard, hiding after her mother’s arrest.
+Rafa discovers 11-year-old Ana, who lives across the street from his car yard, hiding after her mother's arrest.
 Initially planning to take Ana to social services, Rafa feels guilty at the prospect of negligent foster parents.
 Rafa is horrified to discover that all his cars have been repossessed for failing to repay loans.
 Rafa decides to go to a cockfight to win the money he needs.
 Ana secretly follows him and witnesses him losing $5,000 and being warned by loan shark Diego that he has five days to repay.
 Rafa tries to leave Ana with her mother's abusive boyfriend but is unable.

 Ana confronts Rafa, claiming he needs help to raise the money by the deadline.
 Rafa visits Ana's mother in prison, discovering Ana's father lives on the other side of Puerto Rico.
 Rafa and Ana set off together, to deliver Ana to her father and to raise money.
 Rafa and Ana visit Camila, an ex-lover of Rafa who owes him $1,000.
 Rafa is hesitant to ask Camila for his money given the financial crisis, but Ana is blunt and forces Camila to pay.

 During the trip, Ana attempts illegal forms of raising money, from not paying for petrol and buying moonshine to resell.
 Rafa is resistant, fearing Ana will end up like her mother, and tries to instill values in her.
 Rafa takes Ana to a blowhole, telling her a fable of a man who fell in and nearly drowned, but was saved by God for his honesty and humility when water blew out of the blowhole.
-Rafa acknowledges that some of Ana’s methods may be necessary to raise the money.
+Rafa acknowledges that some of Ana's methods may be necessary to raise the money.